In the context of your work, have you ever asked yourself the following questions?

 If you have, this course is the ideal way to improve your basic knowledge of the electricity supply system.

-For more information about this training course please refer to the leaflet or registration page.
+For more information about this training course please refer to the leaflet.

 This course is also available on request in English or Dutch (course content, location and duration can be adapted to your specific wishes).
 Please contact us for more information.